ujjwolpaudel/ujjwolpaudel.github.io/_pages/about.md

 I am a postdoctoral researcher in the Department of Supply Chain Management at [Arizona State University](https://wpcarey.asu.edu/supply-chain-management-degrees).

-Broadly, I study competition in product and labor markets through the lens of industrial organization economics to untangle pricing on digital platforms, bargaining in last-mile delivery, and buyer–supplier dynamics in vertical relationships.
+Broadly, I study empirical industrial organization and its applications to food supply chains, where I examine digital-platform pricing, optimization in last-mile delivery, and vertical buyer–supplier relationships.

 I am on the job market in the 2025–2026 academic year.